Splinter: Infection

 Infection is usually determined by the duration of time that the foreign object remains lodged in the human body.
-Objects that have included poison, deep penetration, dirt, or bite injuries generally result in a shorter time until infection is notable.
-According to the AAFP, patients that are older, or have diabetes, or have wounds that are longer, wider, more jagged or deeper, have a much higher risk of infection.
-Simply the easiest way to avoid infection is to completely remove the splinters or foreign body as soon as possible.
+Objects that have included poison, deep penetration, dirt, or bite injuries generally result in a shorter time until infection becomes noticeable.
+According to the American Academy of Family Physicians (AAFP), patients who are older, or have diabetes, or have a splinter wound that is longer, wider, more jagged or deeper, have a much higher risk of infection.
+The simplest method to avoid infection is to completely remove the splinters or foreign body as soon as possible.
 Though infection is generally the largest complication encountered with splinters, ranging from 1.1 to 12 percent presence, the use of antibiotics in non-bite cases is generally deemed unnecessary by the medical community.
 Though cases are rare, infection of foreign body wounds can result in cases of tetanus.

 One case of tetanus contraction through a splinter was seen in Ohio in 1993.
 An 80-year-old woman was presented to an ED with dysphagia and a stiff jaw.
 Not long after a preliminary checkup, a wood splinter was found to have been lodged in her chin for approximately 1 week; the area was erythematous with active purulent drainage.
 The woman was diagnosed with tetanus, admitted to the hospital, and begun on a regimen of 3,000 units of tetanus immune globulin, tetanus toxoid, and intravenous clindamycin.
 Despite aggressive treatment, including assisted mechanical ventilation, the patient died 15 days later from the effects of her primary infection.
 The woman had no history of previous tetanus vaccinations despite previous care for a wound and ongoing medical attention for hypertension.

 Since most splinters are made of organic matter, they are much more dangerous than other types of things puncturing the body.
 Splinters are usually infected with many bacteria which then turn into an infection such as tetanus.
 Due to a splinter being made of organic matter, it makes it much more difficult for the body to get rid of it.